Francesco-Zeno-Costanzo/Stellar-structure/README.md

 # Stellar-structure

-Here there are codes for the resolution of the stellar structure in hydrostatic equilibrium in the framework the Newtonian gravity of general relativity.
+Here there are codes for the resolution of the stellar structure in hydrostatic equilibrium in the framework of the Newtonian gravity of general relativity.

 ## Newtonian gravity ##